Great Lakes Program

 Fiscal Year 2018 EPA awarded grants and cooperative agreements that directly advance the objectives the Great Lakes Restoration Initiative (GLRI) Action Plan II, specifically projects will advance measures in the five GLRI Focus Areas including: Toxic Substances and Areas of Concern; Invasive Species; Nonpoint Source Pollution Impacts on Nearshore Health; Habitat and Species; and Foundations for Future Restoration Actions.
 Project Descriptions are available at: https://www.glri.us/projects

-Fiscal Year 2019 EPA will award grants and cooperative agreements that directly advance the objectives the Great Lakes Restoration Initiative (GLRI) Action Plan II, specifically projects will advance measures in the five GLRI Focus Areas including: Toxic Substances and Areas of Concern; Invasive Species; Nonpoint Source Pollution Impacts on Nearshore Health; Habitat and Species; and Foundations for Future Restoration Actions.
-Project Descriptions will be available at: https://www.glri.us/projects.
+Fiscal Year 2022 EPA awarded grants and cooperative agreements that directly advanced the objectives in the Great Lakes Restoration Initiative (GLRI) Action Plan III, specifically projects advanced measures in the five GLRI Focus Areas including: Toxic Substances and Areas of Concern; Invasive Species; Nonpoint Source Pollution Impacts on Nearshore Health; Habitat and Species; and Foundations for Future Restoration Actions.
+For descriptions of projects funded under this assistance listing, please visit: https://www.glri.us/projects.